VlaD-T/getaviz-wiki/introduction.md

 ## This site
 ---
-Neither is this page an official Getaviz page, nor is it an official documentation.
+Neither is this page the official Getaviz page, nor is it the official documentation.
 You'll find only some additional help here, which is missing in the official documentation.
 <br>
 If you have some additional information you want to share, just create an issue.